chheplo/node-sgs/Readme.md

-Semantic Gateway as Service for Internet of Things (Example code for proof od concept)
+Semantic Gateway as Service for IoT (Proof of concept code)
 ========================================================================================

 ## Installing necessary packages

 Necessary node.js packages are included in the node_modules folders.
-Some of the these modules are modified to accommodate semantic annotation.
-We recommend to use the included files instead of latest version of those packages.
+Some of these modules are modified to accommodate semantic annotation.
+We recommend the use of included files instead of latest version of those packages from node repository.
 You also need CoAP client package.
 Install using,

 ```